 A man who was previously convicted of criminal contempt and aggravated harassment after stalking Ivanka Trump, daughter of President-elect Donald Trump, was charged on December 1 with stalking a Salt Lake City resident.
-Salt Lake City stalking attorney Darwin Overson explains the grounds for stalking charges in Utah – and some of the penalties a defendant may receive if convicted.
+Salt Lake City stalking defense lawyer Darwin Overson explains the grounds for stalking charges in Utah – and some of the penalties a defendant may receive if convicted.

 Former Ivanka Trump Stalker Arrested, Charged in Salt Lake City

 In February 2012, Nevada resident Justin Massler, who has legally changed his name to Cloud Starchaser, was convicted of aggravated harassment and criminal contempt for stalking Ivanka Trump, eldest daughter of real estate tycoon and President-elect Donald Trump.
 Massler, who was charged after repeatedly contacting Trump via email and visiting her jewelry store in New York City, spent six months in jail after pleading guilty to both charges.
 He was also sentenced to five years of probation, with a condition that he participate in psychiatric treatment.